UOETianleZhang/OrientationDetection/README.md

 # OrientationDetection

 An Android app able to get the spatial orientation data of the phone.
-The detailed information can be found in the file "introduction.pdf", which is the mid-term presentation of my final project.
+The detailed information can be found in [Introduction](https://github.com/UOETianleZhang/OrientationDetection/blob/master/Introduction.pdf), which is the mid-term presentation of my final project.